 You can also use these tags to analyze your application’s performance—and if you see anything interesting, you can dive into the relevant subset of traces for more detailed analysis.
 For example, Datadog automatically detects cold starts—an increase in response time when a Lambda function is invoked after a period of idleness—and applies a

 cold_start attribute to your traces.

 Graphing cold starts by function can help you understand the impact of this increased latency on user experience—and identify the specific times of the day when configuring provisioned concurrency would be beneficial.
 As you explore your APM data, you can easily export any useful graphs to your dashboards so that you can monitor them alongside other key datapoints from your serverless infrastructure.

 To explore different methods of instrumenting your serverless application, our documentation provides a range of examples so that you can decide what method best suits your needs.
-If you’re using AWS X-Ray active tracing for managed services such as AWS AppSync and Step Functions, Datadog can unify X-Ray traces with Datadog APM traces from your Node.js and Python Lambda functions.
-Learn more about instrumenting your serverless applications with Datadog APM and AWS X-Ray in our documentation.
+For example, if you need to trace managed services like AWS AppSync or Step Functions, Datadog has built-in trace merging capabilities that can unify X-Ray traces with Datadog APM traces from your Node.js and Python Lambda functions.

 With native, end-to-end tracing now available for AWS Lambda through Datadog APM, you can get deep visibility into all your serverless functions, without adding any latency to your applications.
 Correlating traces with metrics and logs gives you the context you need to optimize application performance and troubleshoot complex production issues.
 Our community-driven tracing libraries are part of the OpenTelemetry project, a unified solution for vendor-neutral data collection and instrumentation.